Reliability engineering: Reliability culture / human errors / human factors

-However, humans are also very good at detecting such failures, correcting for them, and improvising when abnormal situations occur.
+However, humans are also very good at detecting such failures, correcting them, and improvising when abnormal situations occur.
 Therefore, policies that completely rule out human actions in design and production processes to improve reliability may not be effective.
 Some tasks are better performed by humans and some are better performed by machines.

 Furthermore, human errors in management; the organization of data and information; or the misuse or abuse of items, may also contribute to unreliability.
 This is the core reason why high levels of reliability for complex systems can only be achieved by following a robust systems engineering process with proper planning and execution of the validation and verification tasks.
-This also includes careful organization of data and information sharing and creating a "reliability culture", in the same way that having a "safety culture" is paramount in the development of safety critical systems.
+This also includes the careful organization of data and information sharing and creating a "reliability culture", in the same way, that having a "safety culture" is paramount in the development of safety-critical systems.